BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p1.md

  -- Helping siol merge?
 No way, that would be like.. way too much not lazy. - vifino
 {{< /highlight >}}

-> The command used is pretty similar to the previous one
+> The command used is pretty similar to the previous one:
 > `-Ad`: Again analyze and debug it.
 > `-R 'stdin="AAAA"'`: To pass AAAA as the standard input.
 > `-c `: To execute commands once r2 has ended loading the binary.